gauthamramesh3110/blowfish-aim-adult/docs/experiment-results.md

 for age (θ=7, seed range 4.4–8.7) and 5.1 for hours (θ=8, range 2.1–7.3).
 The
-spreads overlap almost entirely, and across budgets the age median wanders from 4.8 to 15.6. **The crossover exists; its position cannot be pinned to θ with this data.** The spec's falsifiable prediction — crossover at width ≈ θ — is therefore neither confirmed nor refuted here.
-More seeds, and width strata normalised to θ rather than the current absolute bands, would settle it.
+spreads overlap almost entirely, and across budgets the age median wanders from 4.8 to 15.6. **The crossover exists; its position cannot be pinned to θ with this data.** Spec §9.1 argues only that a threshold should exist and that θ sets its scale — that much holds, but nothing sharper can be claimed.
+More seeds, and width strata normalised to θ rather than the current absolute bands, would be needed to test a specific location.

 **The cell-accuracy loss is not attributed.** These two metrics cannot separate the transform's cost from SELECT choosing different marginals in the two arms.